Prateek-P1/BrainTumor_BetaV1/README.md

 The BraTS2020 dataset was used.

 A U-net model was used with the "nibabel" library in python.
 Further improvements are underway.
-Feel free to contribute and collaborate
+Feel free to contribute and collaborate <br>

+*note to create a "/static" folder in the root folder

 Segmentation environment
 ![ui1](https://github.com/user-attachments/assets/d4cbd293-897e-4962-adbf-6bc102f6dba6)